newsdev/ai2html/examples.md

 ## Multiple sized artboards

-If you set up multiple artboards, ai2html will export them separately so they can be switched based on the  size of the outer container.
+If you create multiple artboards, **ai2html** will export them separately (either in one or multiple files).
+The idea is that they can be toggled on and off based on the size of the outer container.
 All you have to do is adding this little ["resizer" script](https://gist.github.com/gka/093496b7707110178994) to your website.

+In the example below, 4 artboards are being used.
+Resize the browser window to see how the different versions are being shown based on the outer width.

 {% include artboards.html %}

 ## Responsiveness

-In some cases it is acceptable to "stretch" the artboards between two sizes to ensure the artboard always fills the parent container.
-To do so set the `responsiveness` to `dynamic` in the settings block:
+You might have noticed the "jumps" between the different versions in the example above.
+If you set `responsiveness` to `dynamic` in the settings block, the artboards will be stretchted so they always fill 100% of the container:

 {% include dynamic.html %}

+The default behaviour for the dynamic scaling shown above is to use the widths of the artboards as breakpoints.
+If you have a small and large artboard, the small one is being scaled up until the "following" size fits into the container.

+## Custom breakpoints

+You can define custom breakpoints for each artboard by adding `:MIN_WIDTH` to the artboard name.
+In the example below, the "medium" artboard is renamed to `medium:420` to tell **ai2html** that this artboard can be used down to container widths of 420px.

+{% include breakpoints.html %}

 ## Rotated and sheared HTML labels

-By default, ai2html will now output rotated and sheared labels as HTML white preserving the transformation using CSS `transform`.
+By default, **ai2html** will now output rotated and sheared labels as HTML while preserving the original transformation using CSS transform matrices.
+This works reasonable well for rotated and sheared text.

 {% include rotated.html %}